 Information and Communications Technology (ICT) deals with technologies, methods and tools such as software applications, data networks and cybersecurity, games and hi-tech electronic devices and systems.
 This programme offers you versatile opportunities as a future ICT professional.
 The extent of the Bachelor of Engineering degree programme is 240 ECTS credits and the planned duration of the studies is four years.

 An ICT engineering graduate has wide and practically-oriented fundamental knowledge and skills.
 After graduation, you are able to follow and contribute to the development of your field.
 Your studies will strengthen your capabilities to promote life-long learning, your language and communication skills, and prepare you for working in international environment.
-Typical positions of an ICT engineering graduates include Cyber Security Specialist, Game Developer, Hardware Engineer, IT Specialist, Project Engineer, Software Designer, System Administrator and UX Designer.
+Typical positions of an ICT engineering graduates include Cyber Security Specialist, Game Developer, Hardware Engineer, IT Specialist, Project Engineer, Software Designer, System Administrator, UX Designer and many others.

 The curriculum consists of basic, professional and optional studies as well as practical training and a Bachelor’s thesis project.

 Basic studies contain fundamentals of science and ICT, language and communication courses and coaching in study skills.
 Basic studies take place during the first and second study year, and they guide you into the topics of your future professional field.
 Professional studies focus mainly on more advanced topics in our ICT competence tracks and their applications, as well as business and entrepreneurship topics.
-Most of the advanced professional studies take place during the third and fourth year.
+Professional studies start in the second year and continue to the second last semester.

-The focus areas of the degree programme are Data Networks and Cybersecurity, Embedded Software and Internet of Things (IoT), Game and Interactive Technologies, Health Technology as well as Software Engineer and Project Management.
+The focus areas of the degree programme are Data Engineering and AI, Data Networks and Cybersecurity, Embedded Software and Internet of Things (IoT), Game and Interactive Technologies, Health Technology as well as Software Engineering and Project Management.
 You will select one of these areas as your competence track.

-- Embedded Software and IoT focuses on design and implementation of network connected microcontroller systems such as fitness devices, mobile phones, robots and future vehicles.
-The studies include both hardware and software design in wired and wireless environment.
+- Embedded Software and IoT focuses on design and implementation of network-connected microcontroller systems such as fitness devices, mobile phones, robots, and future vehicles.
+The studies include both hardware and software design in wired and wireless environments.
 Graduated students are typically employed in product development tasks in industry.

-- An engineer specialized in Game and Interactive Technologies has the ability to create technology and art interfaces ranging from playful user interface design and gamification to high-end entertainment games.
-See also TurkuGameLab , the working environment providing services in game education and development.
-The graduates are able to develop game applications using state-of-the-art platforms, and to efficiently work as members of a game production team or other teams that employ game technology expertise in their product portfolio.
+- An engineer specialized in Game and Interactive Technologies can create technology and art interfaces ranging from playful user interface design and gamification to high-end entertainment games.
+The graduates can develop game applications using state-of-the-art platforms, and efficiently work as members of a game production team or other teams that employ game technology expertise in their product portfolio.

-- Health Technology studies combine competence in ICT and healthcare sector.
+- Health Technology studies combine competence in ICT and the healthcare sector.
 The studies include user-oriented design, product development for medical devices, healthcare industry know-how and information system design.
-Application areas include e.g. personal care aids and health care information systems.
+The application areas include e.g., personal care aids and health care information systems.
 Graduates work in product development and expert positions for both the private and public sectors.

-- Software Engineering and Project Management studies concentrate on mobile and web development as well as on project management and software industry.
-Majority of the studies consists of project work in the learning environment called theFIRMA or in local software companies.
-In addition to technical knowledge, studies cover also project productization and project management aspects.
-After graduation possible work titles can be software engineer and project manager.
+- Software Engineering and Project Management studies concentrate on mobile and web development as well as on project management and the software industry.
+The majority of the studies are completed as project work in the learning environment called theFIRMA or in local software companies.
+In addition to technical knowledge, the studies also cover project productization and project management aspects.
+After graduation, possible work titles can be software engineer and project manager.
 Some graduates run their own business.